 Let me tell you a story…

-A few days after the world erupted in protests over the death of George Floyd, I was sitting outside of my apartment building in downtown Chicago trying to wrap my head around what was going on across the country.
+A few days after the world erupted in protests over the death of George Floyd, I was sitting outside of my apartment building in downtown Chicago trying to wrap my head around what was going in across the country.
 As I sat in “my spot” and listened to the sounds of the city, I heard lots of shuffling footsteps.
-I stood up and walked towards the street, and that was when I saw lines of Chicago Police Officers dressed in riot gear heading down Columbus Drive/Fairbanks and turning towards the Magnificent Mile/Michigan Ave.
-Witnessing that scene, I felt my entire spirit break, and I broke down in tears.
+I stood up and walked towards the street and that was when I saw lines of Chicago Police Officers dressed in riot gear heading down Columbus Drive/Fairbanks and turning towards the Magnificent Mile/Michigan Ave.
+Witnessing that scene, I felt my entire spirit break and I broke down in tears.
 At that moment, all I wanted was a hug (from my big sister Alysia mostly, but I would have taken a hug from anyone in my inner circle), but it was early into the pandemic, and I was keeping my distance from people.
-So there I was, watching things implode before my eyes and feeling heartbroken and isolated.
+So there I was, watching things implode before my eyes, and feeling heartbroken and isolated.

 That next day, May 31, 2020, still numb and exhausted, I made the decision that I needed to do something – that I needed to be a change agent.
-I decided that I would not let this world that so often shows me as a Black woman that it doesn’t care about Black or Brown bodies break me down.
+I decided that I would not let this world that so often shows me as a Black Woman that it doesn’t care about Black or Brown bodies break me down.
 However, I wasn’t entirely sure exactly what I wanted to do.
 Some people make changes by attending protests.
 Others make changes by writing letters to their local, state, and federal leaders.
 I just knew that doing nothing was not an option.
-I thought to myself, “Self,” (cause that’s what I call myself) – “what is going to be your contribution to helping make a change?”
+I thought to myself “Self” (cause that’s what I call myself) – what is going to be your contribution to helping make a change?”

 Melissa D. Green,

-President, The MGAM Scholarship Foundation
+Executive Director, The MGAM Scholarship Foundation

 The MGAM Scholarship Foundation is a 501(c)(3) non-profit organization dedicated to supporting cis and transgender Black female students in their educational pursuits.